 |Graphics Cards Used in||Many Graphics Cards from budget, mid-range to high-end e.g. GT 740, GTX 1070, RX 480, etc.||GeForce GTX 1080, GTX 1080 Ti, GTX 1060, Nvidia Titan X (Pascal)||Radeon R9 Fury X, Radeon Pro Duo||Nvidia Tesla P100, Nvidia Quadro GP100, Radeon RX Vega 56, Radeon RX Vega 64, Nvidia Titan V, AMD Radeon VII|

-At the end I would like to say that all these above mentioned memories are made for high performance and are used in high performance hardware including top graphics cards.
+In the end, I would like to say that all these above-mentioned memories are made for high performance and are used in high-performance hardware including top graphics cards.
 GDDR5 is the oldest of the lot while others are relatively newer.
-HBM2 is certainty the best memory in terms of performance and power consumption but it is very new and is not used in any commercial graphics cards as of now.
-You can expect to see use of more HBM2 memory in the upcoming high-end graphics cards from Nvidia and AMD in 2018.
+HBM2 is certainly the best memory in terms of performance and power consumption but it is very new and is not used in any commercial graphics cards as of now.
+You can expect to see the use of more HBM2 memory in the upcoming high-end graphics cards from Nvidia and AMD in 2018.
 If you have any queries or suggestions then you can connect with me by leaving a comment below.